jhenals/code-review-mcp-servers/mcp-semgrep-server/README.md

 ## 📊 Output Format

-All tools return a `StaticAnalysisResult` object containing:
+All tools return a `AnalysisResult` object containing:

 ```json
 {